wadmiraal/wadmiraal.net/jekyll-src/_drafts/cache-the-hell-out-of-drupal.markdown

 ---
 title: "Cache the hell out of Drupal"
 description: "Leverage Drupal's Cache API to make your modules fly."
+layout: post
 tags:
   - Drupal
   - Performance and Scalability
 ---

 Drupal is an awesome platform to work with and develop for.
-But, there's one thing it os as well: it's pretty heavy.
+But, there's one thing it is as well: pretty heavy.
 Despite the fact Drupal can be *very* performant, more often than not you will notice significant slow downs on feature-heavy websites.
 What can you do about it? *Cache the hell out of Drupal!*

 ## There's Caching, Caching and Caching

 When people talk about caching in Drupal, they can mean different things.
-The first is usually Drupal's built-in &ldquo; production mode&rdquo;.
+The first is usually Drupal's built-in &ldquo;production mode&rdquo;, called &ldquo;Cache pages for anonymous users&rdquo;.
 I sure hope you are using this on your site (unless you have good reasons not to).
-You can find it under Configuration > Performance.
+You can find it under *Configuration > Development > Performance*.
 It tells Drupal to keep the rendered pages in cache for a certain time, greatly speeding up page load time.
 This can already have a huge impact on a site's performance.

 However, on sites with heavy authenticated traffic, Drupal's page caching is turned off.
 The reason is simple: authenticated users might see the page differently than other users.
 The page might even be unique per user.
 So how could you cache that?
 Well, Drupal just doesn't.
 So, in these cases, you need to get that performance gain else where.
 In code.

-### ESI
+### Quick Note On ESI

 When dealing with heavy authenticated traffic, it's possible to use a technique called *Edge Side Includes*.
-This basically caches certain parts of the page, and allows you to only render the parts that are unique per user.
-It takes some extra work to setup though, because your web server needs to know about these parts and how to inject them into the page when serving it back to the user.
+This basically caches parts of the page that are identical (like the header or footer), and allows you to only re-render the parts that are unique for the current user.
+It takes some extra work to setup though, because your web server needs to know about these parts and how to inject them into the page when serving it back to the browser.
 Plus, it is not available on most shared hosting.
 This is why I won't dive into ESI in this post.
+There's a [module for doing ESI](https://www.drupal.org/project/esi).

 ## Static PHP Cache